Chuckanut Mountains

-The Chuckanut Mountains (from "Chuckanut", an indigenous word meaning "long beach far from a narrow entrance"), or Chuckanuts, are located on the northern Washington state coast of the Salish Sea, just south of Bellingham, Washington, United States.
-Being a part of the Cascade Range, they are the only place where the Cascades come west down to meet the sea.
+The Chuckanut Mountains (from "Chuckanut", an indigenous word meaning "long beach far from a narrow entrance"), or Chuckanuts, are located along the Washington state coast of the Salish Sea, just south of Bellingham, Washington.
+Part of the Cascade Range, they are the only place where the Cascades come west down to meet the sea.
 The Chuckanuts are considered to be a part of the Puget Lowland Forest Ecoregion.

 The range contains Larrabee State Park, the first State Park to be designated in Washington (1923).
 Its mountains include: